-Delhi smog: Are Diwali fireworks to blame?
+Delhi pollution: Are Diwali fireworks to blame?

 Air pollution levels have shot up in the Indian capital, Delhi, during the current festive season of Diwali.

-A lot of attention has focused on the impact of fireworks and this year, as in previous years, India's Supreme Court has attempted to restrict their use.
+A lot of attention has focused on the impact of fireworks and this year India's Supreme Court has recently allowed the use of green or eco-friendly crackers.

-But how far are they really responsible for poor air quality?
+But how far are fireworks responsible for poor air quality?

 There are studies which show that levels of some hazardous pollutants rise significantly during the Diwali period, but there are also other factors that could account for poor air quality.

-Air pollution has become a growing problem for India in recent years.
+Air pollution has become an increasingly serious problem in Indian cities in recent years.

+Around 57,000 people died prematurely in Delhi in 2020 as a result of exposure to air pollution according to Greenpeace, despite the Covid lockdown.

-The World Health Organization (WHO) database on air quality lists nine Indian cities in the top 20 worldwide for the highest annual concentrations of PM2.5 - one of the most harmful particles for human health.
+Twenty of the world's 30 most polluted cities are in India according to a World Air Quality report for 2020, with the highest annual concentrations of PM2.5 - one of the most harmful particles for human health.

-The levels are way above recommended the WHO guidelines for concentrations of PM2.5.
+The levels are way above the recommended WHO guidelines for concentrations of PM2.5.

 What are PM 2.5 particles?

-Note: This piece was first published in November 2018 and has been updated to reflect recent studies and pollution data.